Learn how to make an arched mirror frame for your builder-grade mirrors.

 Update: These mirrors were updated with a fun boho stencil.

 When we first bought our house, both of the bathrooms had your standard mirror without a frame.
-I removed both of them and sat them aside to use somewhere else.
+I removed both of them and set them aside to use somewhere else.
 It took me a while to come up with an idea for them, though.

 The idea recently came to me.
 At this time of year, my house that is surrounded by trees feels a little dark.
 I knew that adding mirrors to my living room would help brighten it up, so an idea was born.

-How to Make a Mirror Frame
+How to Make an Arched Mirror Frame

 This post contains affiliate links.
 By purchasing an item through an affiliate link, I earn a small commission at no extra cost to you.